BHoM/bhom.github.io/README.md

    (This step is needed because of [this]( https://stackoverflow.com/questions/47026174/find-spec-for-exe-cant-find-gem-bundler-0-a-gemgemnotfoundexception).)

-1. Open a **NEW** cmd prompt, to make sure that the updates on the %PATH% environemnt variable are effective.
+1. Open a **NEW** cmd prompt, to make sure that the updates on the %PATH% environment variable are effective.

 1. Run:
    ```